• Skip to primary navigation

-However, if Windows is unable to fix the problem, you may find the computer being stuck on a restart loop and unable to by-pass the Blue Screen.
+If Windows is unable to fix the problem, you will find the computer being stuck on a restart loop and unable to by-pass the Blue Screen.

-The Unmountable Boot Volume error message is basically trying to tell you that your computer was unable to load the operating system due to an error in the Boot Volume, where the operating system is located.
+The Unmountable Boot Volume error is basically trying to tell you that the computer was unable to load the operating system due to an error in the Boot Volume, where the operating system is located.

-There could be various reasons for this problem, ranging from damaged or corrupted System/Windows files and error in BIOS settings to the Hard Drive being damaged, especially in the case of older computers.
+There could be various reasons for this problem, ranging from corrupted System files and error in BIOS settings to the Hard Drive being damaged, especially in the case of older computers.

-Luckily, in most cases Unmountable Boot Volume Error or the Blue Screen of Death does not always indicate a problem with the hard drive and it can be fixed using the following troubleshooting steps.
+Luckily, in most cases Unmountable Boot Volume Error does not always indicate a problem with the hard drive and it can be fixed by using the following troubleshooting steps.

 1. Restart Computer and Wait for 4 Hours!

-Believe it or not, we personally witnessed a 7-year-old computer recovering from Unmountable Boot Volume Error, when it was restarted and allowed to stay on for about 4 hours.
+Believe it or not, we personally witnessed a 7-year-old computer recovering from Unmountable Boot Volume Error, when it was restarted and allowed to stay on Black Screen for about 4 hours.

 You can try these steps if you have the patience to wait for 3 to 4 hours or move to other methods to fix this problem.